-The Lantmännen Research Foundation is our own foundation that invests in research, at colleges, universities and institutes, both national and international.
+The Lantmännen Research Foundation invests in research at colleges, universities and institutes, both national and international.
 The Foundation is of great significance for our research work and plays a key role in work related to innovation.

 SEK 25 million for research

 Each year, the Foundation awards funding of up to SEK 25 million for different research projects.
-These investments aim to help us to develop ideas and support the generation of new knowledge that can add value throughout the chain from field to fork.
+These investments aim to develop ideas and support the generation of knowledge that can add value throughout the chain from field to fork.
 The Foundation has three focus areas: Agriculture & machinery, Bioenergy & green materials, and Food & packaging.
 The aim within these areas is to:

 - Increase production in agriculture while minimising negative environmental impact.

 - Contribute to the development of a bio-based society by leveraging the potential inherent in agriculture.